ChefTom/eq-effects/05_execution_floor/06_execution_contract.md

-# Execution Contract
+# Execution Constraints

 ## Overview

-The Execution Contract defines the responsibilities and guarantees of the execution system.
+Execution Constraints define the conditions under which EQ Effects performs computation.

+They ensure that execution remains aligned with system design and user intent.

 ---

-## Inputs
+## Purpose

-Execution receives:

-- Mathematical Object
-- Precision requirements
+To ensure that:

+- computation preserves mathematical structure
-- Contextual constraints
+- constraints and assumptions are respected
+- execution remains consistent and reproducible

 ---

-## Guarantees
+## System Behavior

-Execution must:

-- preserve mathematical structure
-- respect constraints and assumptions
+During execution, the system:

+- operates on the Mathematical Object as defined
-- apply appropriate methods
+- applies selected methods without altering intent
-- produce structured outputs
+- respects precision and domain constraints

 ---

-## Prohibitions
+## Limitations

-Execution must not:
+Execution does not:

-- alter intent
+- modify user-defined intent
 - introduce undocumented transformations
 - violate defined constraints